Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 azd provision
 ```

 You will be prompted to select an Azure subscription and a deployment region.
-It's generally best to choose a region closest to your user base for optimal performance, but for this workshop, choose `North Europe` or `East US 2` as they support a wide range of Azure services.
+It's generally best to choose a region closest to your user base for optimal performance, but for this workshop, choose `West Europe` or `East US 2` depending of which one is the closest to you.

 <div class="info" data-title="Note">